elmorenox/service-now-urgent-incident-notification-workflow/README.md

 * Urgency: "1 - High"
 * Priority: Auto-calculated to "1 - Critical"

-Verified that emails were successfully sent to the Network Operations team.
+Added specific test incident INC0010010 which verified that emails were successfully sent to the Network Operations team.

 ## Architecture Diagram